israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

         Note that this special case only applies to JavaScript arrays created with the `Array` constructor, not array literals created with the bracket syntax.

     `arrayLength`
+        If the only argument passed to the Array constructor is an integer between 0 and 232-1 (inclusive), this returns a new JavaScript array with its length property set to that number

 ### Math